stefangary/Spoon-Knife/README.md

 7. And, the results go to my forked repository, not the original repository.
 There is an option to push my fork back into the original repository, but I don't need to do that now.

+8. In the GitHub interface, when I had to click on the drop down box to push my commit to my fork's master rather than the original repo.